dslee01/cse15l-lab-reports/lab-report-5-week-10.md

 # How I Found Each Test

-- For the two tests I chose, I found the tests with different outputs using the `diff` command on my `resullts.txt` and the provided `results.txt`.
+- For the two tests I chose, I found the tests with different outputs using the `diff` command on my `resullts.txt` file and the provided `results.txt` file.
 Here is the output of me running `diff`:

 ![image](diff.png)